 Backpacking Chitwan will allow you to explore the forest of Chitwan, which is quite famous for the occasional visibility of the Royal Bengal tiger.
-Other than the royal Bengal tiger, there are one-horn rhinos, alligators, bears, leopards, deer.
+Other than the royal Bengal tiger, there are one-horn rhinos, alligators, bears, leopards, and deer.

 You can take a Jungle safari tour in two ways.
 Either elephant ride or Jeep ride.
 Walking through the jungle is not recommended as it is dangerous among wild animals.

-Besides jungle safari, you can enjoy some canoeing at Rapti river and elephant bathing.
+Besides jungle safari, you can enjoy some canoeing at the Rapti river and elephant bathing.
 The Chitwan National Park tour cost varies according to your nationality.

 Lumbini is a holy place for the followers of Lord Budhha.
 Lumbini is cited as a cultural heritage by UNESCO where thousands of visitors are expected every year in Lumbini.

 The Lumbini Museum, Maya Devi pond, Ashoka Pillar, and the sal tree are some major attractions of Lumbini.
 Inside the museum, you will see the ancient bricks laid as they were while constructing the palace of King Suddhodhan and queen Mayadevi.